History of the Jews in Hannover: Poland Action and November Pogroms

 On June 25, 1939, another smaller group of Jews was deported.

 So-called "Jewish houses"

 At the beginning of the Second World War, there were still around 2000 Jews living in Hanover.
 On September 3 and 4, 1941, the "Aktion Lauterbacher" ghettoized Jewish families.
-Around 1200 Jews had to leave their houses and apartments and were crammed into 15 so-called "Judenhäuser" under catastrophic living conditions:
+Around 1200 Jews had to leave their houses and apartments and were crammed into 15 so-called "Judenhäuser" under catastrophic living conditions.
+These included: